Updated February 6, 2019

 Some states, including New Hampshire, allow residents to choose between the state and federal bankruptcy exemptions.
 You can’t protect property by using exemptions from both lists—you must pick the system that will work best for you.
 If you elect to use New Hampshire’s state exemptions, the federal nonbankruptcy exemptions will be available to you, too.

 Here are some of the more common exemptions in New Hampshire.
 When reviewing them, you’ll want to keep these things in mind:

 480:1 - Equity in a homestead property or mobile home (manufactured home) up to $120,000.

 511:2(XVI) - Equity in one automobile up to $4,000.

 511:2(XVIII) – Up to $1,000 of any property, plus up to $7,000 of any exemption amount not used for jewelry, furniture, fuel, books, tools of the trade, or a vehicle.

-511:2 - Clothing; beds, bedding and cooking untensils; furniture up to $3,500; Refrigerator, cooking stove, and heating stove; sewing machine; provisions and fuel up to $400; books up to $800; 1 hog and 1 pig, or pork if already slaughtered; 6 sheep and their fleeces; 1 cow, and hay up to 4 tons; domestic fowls up to $300; church pew; motor vehicle up to $4,000; jewelry up to $500; any property up to $1,000; and burial plot or lot
+511:2 - Clothing; beds, bedding and cooking utensils; furniture up to $3,500; refrigerator, cooking stove, and heating stove; sewing machine; provisions and fuel up to $400; books up to $800; one hog and one pig; six sheep and their fleeces; one cow, yoke of oxen, or horse when required for farming, and hay up to four tons; domestic fowl up to $300; church pew; jewelry up to $500; and burial plot or lot

 100A:26 - Public employees.